pointel-com-br/www.pointel/public/pibook/Língua Inglesa - Tempos Verbais ( Parte 2 ).md

 Based on the texts I and II, judge the following items.

-Item.
 48. In the text II, the boss suggests that his human employee is not very competent and reliable, vjiich is why he brings a sophisticated robot to take his place.

-Item.
 49. In the second box of the text I, the woman diminishes her co-worker's intelligence by making an exaggerated comparison.